 To help the NYHS achieve this ambitious redevelopment, Meyvaert produced approximately 73 display cases: 21 cases for the North Gallery, 9 cases for the Corridor Gallery and 43 for the Tiffany Gallery.
 Many of the showcases feature complex low-reflective curved glass, such as the recessed wall cases and the cylindrical freestanding cases.
-Two incredibly large showcases were also produced: measuring 30m in length and 6m in height.
-A plethora of opening systems were used: multi-pivot doors and tilt and slide opening mechanisms.
+Two impressively large showcases were also produced: measuring 30m in length and 6m in height.
+A multitude of opening systems were used, including multi-pivot doors and tilt and slide opening mechanisms.
 Some of the display cases incorporate drawers and fiber optic lighting.

 “The historical nature of the building in Manhattan meant there were no proper unloading facilities, no storage space on site and only one old historical lift we could use to transport all the materials to the 4th floor.
 Furthermore, our installation team faced suboptimal site conditions as the main contractor was still busy working in the building at the time of installation.
 Nevertheless, Meyvaert succeeded in completing the project successfully, despite these challenging site conditions and the tight project completion deadline (12 months from start to finish).”

 - Gerhard Schlanzky - Director of Exhibitions, New-York Historical Society

 New York Historical Society

 Meyvaert was an excellent partner in this venture.
 Their design and engineering teams responded to many concerns from the American and British teams and provided the Historical Society with an outstanding project.
 Meyvaert was able to respond to last-minute changes and handled the field condition environment.